Shaofanl/LA_Crime_Analysis/2.stream/readme.md

 2.stream
 ---

-In this part, we will analyze the crime reports in real-time stream.
+In this part, we will analyze the crime reports in real-time stream with Apache Kafka and Apache Spark (Dstream, Windowed Stream, Structured Stream) in Python3.
 In order to do that, we will first build a streaming system to simulate the report stream of crimes.
 Although the reported date is given, the exact timetag is not and here we assume that the police office is efficient enough, hopefully, that crimes of type `ASSAULT`, `BURGLARY`, or `ROBBERY` can be reported to the system in 30 minutes to 90 minutes.